First Dates

 Most people will have mentally filed this as "not interested" by day three.
 A belated message then requires more explanation, not less.
 You end up having to recover ground you didn't need to lose.

-What to actually say
+What to text after a first date: what to actually say

 The follow-up message has one job: express genuine interest and (if you want one) suggest or open the door to a second date.
 It doesn't need to be clever, long, or artfully constructed.
 What works is something warm and specific — specific meaning it refers to something from the actual date, not a generic "I had a great time."